emmatrowbridge/DFIR-Simulation/case_macOS_Insider_Data_Exfiltration/workspace/README.md

 * Which artifact supports it
 * Why the artifact supports your conclusion

+The timeline template includes more rows than you will likely need.

+* You are not expected to use every row
+* Only include meaningful events supported by evidence
+* Focus on quality of events, not quantity

+A complete timeline for this case will typically use a subset of the available rows.

 ### Important Notes

 * Filesystem artifacts do **not include full timestamp metadata**